ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 JND (Just Noticeable Difference):
 The smallest change in ITD that a listener can reliably detect.

-Here I have presented a simple framework for exploring these psychoacoustic phenomena experimentally.
+Here I have presented a framework for exploring these psychoacoustic phenomena experimentally with the use of a simple ITD manipulation.

 📖 Overview

 generate_ITD.py - class

 Implements a psychoacoustic model (Woodworth’s ITD model) with fractional delay processing to spatialize audio over headphones.
 Simulates ITDs based on average head radius and speed of sound.
 Applies simple ILDs to mimic natural level differences between ears.
 Can generate and play test tones or save stereo signals as WAV files.